 A lifelong learner with a love of education, history, aviation, and country, Dr. Cortland E. Mehl, ’74, ’80 has quite a story to tell.
-Currently in semi-retirement at the age of 66 with a newly-earned 2016 doctorate in business administration from Capella University–an online education institution whose “Live & Learn” motto fits Dr. Mehl’s lifestyle like a glove–he recently reached out to his alma mater to recall fond days of yesteryear.
+Currently in semi-retirement at the age of 66, he recently earned a Doctorate in Business Administration specializing in Global Operations and Supply Chain Management with a dissertation focusing on “Managing the United States Airline Pilot Shortage,” and was inducted into the Delta Mu Delta honor fraternity at his graduation.
+With his newly-earned 2016 doctorate from Capella University—an online education institution whose “Live & Learn” motto fits Dr. Mehl’s lifestyle like a glove—he recently reached out to his alma mater to recall fond days of yesteryear.
 Still on-the-go in full force, Mehl, a Vietnam vet, owns and manages Archangel Air Cargo, Inc. His intent is to put his latest degree and all the others before it to optimum service for others.

 My UB Story

 Q. Now that you’re in retirement from the U.S. Army but still “living and learning,” tell us what pops up first in your mind when you think back at your UB years.

 The University of Bridgeport had a slogan that was very much in vogue during the early 1980’s.
 It was “The University of Bridgeport educates for the real world.”
 The education I received at UB not only formally trained me to be a teacher and a business manager, it instilled in me a stronger sense of work ethic already present in my Polish / German DNA.
 The history degree taught me research and a respect for culture, the MBA taught me strong management skills and business work ethics, and the Army taught me leadership, discipline, and a respect for all cultures.